gmmendezp/frontend-nanodegree-neighborhood-map/README.md

 * [npm](https://www.npmjs.com/)
 * [grunt-cli](https://github.com/gruntjs/grunt-cli)

+##  API usage

+This project makes usage of the following API to retrieve information:
+  * Google Maps
+  * Foursquare

 ## Steps to run

 1. Clone the repository by downloading the zip file or using `git clone`.